Published on Rhodes College: Rhodes Handbook (https://handbook.rhodes.edu/)

 Trespass Notice

-A Criminal Trespass Notice may be issued by any Campus Safety or Rhodes official when it is determined that an individual’s continued presence on campus poses a significant threat to the health, safety, welfare, or academic experience of members of the College community.
-Regardless of whether such notice has been issued, any individual who is deemed to have committed a crime may be subject to arrest by the Memphis Police Department.
+Campus Safety or any Rhodes official may issue a Criminal Trespass Notice if it is determined that an individual poses a threat to the safety, well-being, or academic environment of the College.
+If a person is deemed to have committed a crime, they may be subject to arrest by the Memphis Police Department.

 Lost and Found